Driver Charged With Murder, DUI In South Philly I-95 Crash That Killed 2 Pennsylvania State Police Troopers, Pedestrian

 Pennsylvania Gov. Tom Wolf has ordered commonwealth flags to fly at half-staff at all public buildings until Friday.

-Webb’s preliminary hearing is scheduled for Wednesday at 8 a.m. but her attorney says he will be filing a motion to push that date.

-Webb is being taken to a women’s correction center in the northeast Tuesday night.MORE NEWS: Man Shot In Neck, Killed In North Philadelphia: Police
+Webb is being taken to a women’s correction center in the northeast Tuesday night.MORE NEWS: Former Lady Of Mercy Regional Catholic School Principal Accused Of Stealing More Than $25,000 From School To Pay For Rent, Vacation